mysan91/milestoneprojecttwo/README.md

 After the html and css park i started working with the javascript parts.
 Bit by bit and testing so the code worked.

-When the code worked i added a scoreboard and the correct javascript code to it.
+When the code worked i added a header so you can start a new game or go back to the main menu and change theme.

 After this process i did the media so the game can be played on different screens.